Mount Allison University: Architecture

 Several campus buildings were designed by architect Andrew R. Cobb, including the Memorial Library (1926–27; demol.
 2011), Flemington Building (1930–31), and Centennial Hall (1883–84, but redesigned by Cobb in 1933 after the original was gutted by fire).

 The Memorial Library (renamed University Centre in 1970) was constructed in the Tudor-inspired Gothic Revival style.
 The library also included a set of plaques, now located on the ground floor atrium of the Wallace McCain Student Centre, which are listed in the Canadian Forces' National Inventory of Canadian Military Memorials – No. 13002-004.
-The plaques list the names of Allisonians who lost their lives at war.
+The plaques list the names of Allisonians who died at war.
 Every year since 1927, the names of each of the fallen are read aloud during the university's annual Remembrance Day service.

 The Wallace McCain Student Centre, originally constructed as a men's residence (Trueman House) in 1945 and designed by Halifax architect C.A.
 Fowler, was gutted and repurposed in 2008, keeping the exterior form and stone walls intact.

 The newest building on campus is the Purdy Crawford Centre for the Arts, which opened in 2014.
 Housing the Pierre Lassonde School of Fine Arts and the department of drama, the building features art studios, a large atrium, and the 100-seat Motyer-Fancy Theatre.
 Designed by the internationally honoured Canadian architecture firm Zeidler Partnership, it was featured in Canadian Architect magazine in March 2015.

-Housing

-Mount Allison has housing facilities available for approximately 50 percent of its student population.
-More than 85 percent of first-year students choose to live in residence.
-On-campus accommodations are guaranteed to all first-year students who meet admission and deposit deadlines.
-All rooms come with high speed wired as well as wireless Internet, as well as cable, phone, and mini fridge.

-All buildings are co-ed with wing to wing or integrated bathrooms.
-Sixty percent of rooms are either single or ensuite style and 40 percent are double accommodation.
-Campbell Hall, winner of CBIP Award for incorporation of environment features, offers large single rooms with ensuite bathrooms.

-The following residences are open for new and returning students: